45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 9

-There are many types of hens and chicks (genus Sempervivum), and any would be a good choice for a drought-tolerant garden.
-These low-growing evergreen plants will slowly spread to become a small colony of compact rosettes, with larger plants (the hens) sending out runners with smaller plants (chicks) at the ends.
+There are many types of hens and chicks (genus Sempervivum), and any would make a good choice for a drought-tolerant garden.
+These low-growing evergreen plants slowly spread to become a small colony of compact rosettes, with larger plants (the hens) sending out runners with smaller plants (chicks) at the ends.

 Hens and chicks grow best in full sun with loose, gritty, well-drained soil.
 This is an excellent plant for a rock garden, xeriscape garden, or along a dry border.

-Plants bloom in mid-summer with little clusters of flowers from the centers of the larger rosettes.
+Plants bloom in midsummer with little clusters of flowers from the centers of the larger rosettes.
 With or without flowers, hens and chicks are a fun addition to the home garden.

 Ice Plant